 Hike One of the Region’s Great Walks – They’ve Got Three of Them!

-New Zealand is home to nine Great Walks, all maintained by the Department of Conservation.
+New Zealand is home to ten Great Walks, all maintained by the Department of Conservation.
 These hiking trails are considered our premier tracks; they’re well-formed, easy to follow and widely loved.

 Five of these tracks are found on the South Island, three on the North and one on Stewart Island.